ERS-Long/ElevationProfileNew/README.md

 # ElevationProfileNew
-CMV Widget based on @goriliukasbuxton's wonderful approach just added some minor features
+CMV Widget based on <a href="https://github.com/goriliukasbuxton/ElevationProfile2">@goriliukasbuxton's </a> wonderful approach just added some minor features

 1. comnbined the setting to one